jjvanzon/JJs-Reference-Architecture/code-style.md

 | `...Recursive`           | (Some people tend to use `Recursively` instead, probably insisting it is better grammer, but `Recursive` is shorter and not grammatically incorrect either.
 It is a characteristic, as in 'Is it *recursive*?'.)
 | `To...`                  | For conversion from one to another thing.
 Sometimes `this` is source of the conversion, for example:<br>`array.ToHashSet()`<br>Perhaps less commonly the `To` prefix is used when the `this` is not the source, for instance:<br>`MyConverter.ToHashSet(object[] array)`<br>The `Convert` or `ConvertTo` verbs might be more appropriate there:<br>`MyConverter.ConvertToHashSet(object[] array)`<br>
 | `From...`                | For conversion from one to another thing.
 A lot like `To...` executed on the dest object instead:<br>`dest.FromSource(source)`<br>The `To...` prefix might be more common, and possibly more readable.

-### Sort Order

-For number sequences these names might be used:

-    ListIndex
-    IndexNumber
-    SortOrder
-    Rank

-Perhaps avoid `Index` because it is an SQL keyword.

 ### Test Class Names to End with 'Tests'